captn3m0/codenames/README.md

 - No analytics or tracking
 - Removed translations.
 - Faster loading, slimmer code
 - Added a "*cast*" feature, which hides the seed and other controls so you can stream the game easily.
+This URL includes the selected wordset.
 - Picks up the seed from URL.
+- Adds a popular bollywood films wordset, thanks to @an-mittal

 # How to play over the internet?